 Brave can block ads, trackers, and cookies.
 But what makes it unique is how it lets you control your advertising experience.
 Opting into Brave Rewards lets you earn tokens for allowing first-party ads.
 Tokens can then be exchanged for cash-value gift cards.

 Another unique feature of Brave is that it lets you tip websites and content creators.
-Many of these people rely on ad revenue for a living, so a tip feature lets you directly contribute to a creator's earnings without privacy risks.
+Many of these people rely on ad revenue for a living, o this tip feature lets you directly support creators without compromising your privacy.

 10. DuckDuckGo Private Browser